mwermelinger/m269-library/README.md

 algorithms and data structures taught in M269, the Open University's module on [Algorithms, Data Structures and Computability](http://www.open.ac.uk/courses/modules/m269).

-These implementations aim to be pedagogical: simple, readable and documented.
+The code provided here aims to be pedagogical: simple, readable and documented.
+It is meant to complement (not replace) the code given in M269 and its textbook, to emphasise that there are many ways of implementing the same algorithms and data structures.

-The goal is to illustrate the main ideas behind the algorithms and data structures, not to provide the most efficient way of implementing them.
-For example, code was often simplified by returning a new data structure (thus using additional memory) instead of modifying in-place the given structure.
+The goal is to illustrate the main ideas behind the algorithms and data structures, not to provide the most efficient implementation.
+For example, code was often simplified by returning a new data structure (using additional memory) instead of modifying the given structure in-place.
 Also in the name of simplicity, most of the code is procedural instead of object-oriented.

 For each source code file, there is a corresponding HTML file that shows the code side by side with the documentation.